Dick Vermeil: Kansas City Chiefs (2001–2005)

-Vermeil signed with the Kansas City Chiefs on January 12, 2001 despite his retirement following the Super Bowl win with the Rams.
+Vermeil signed with the Kansas City Chiefs on January 12, 2001, despite his retirement following the Super Bowl win with the Rams.
 His first season with the Chiefs was substandard, finishing with a 6–10 record, their worst record since 1988.
-Vermeil and the Chiefs made some major changes for the 2002 season, where the Chiefs would improve to 8–8.
+Vermeil and the Chiefs made some major changes for the 2002 season, where the Chiefs improved to 8–8.
 The Chiefs had the NFL's best offense in 2002, led by Priest Holmes, Trent Green, Tony Gonzalez, Dante Hall, and offensive linemen Willie Roaf and Will Shields.
 In 2003 the Chiefs started the season 9–0 and finished with a 13–3 record, making the playoffs and winning the AFC West.
 They also had the NFL's top ranked offense for the second straight year.
-The Chiefs went 7–9 in 2004, even though they had the NFL's top ranked offense for the third consecutive year under Offensive Coordinator Al Saunders.
+The Chiefs went 7–9 in 2004, even though they had the NFL's top-ranked offense for the third consecutive year under offensive coordinator Al Saunders.
 The Chiefs performed poorly due to their soft defense, which was ranked 31st out of 32 teams in the league.

 Vermeil returned with the Chiefs for the 2005 season with one of the NFL's best offenses, and an improved defense.
-In 2005 Vermeil and Saunders uncharacteristically included more high risk calls.
+In 2005 Vermeil and Saunders uncharacteristically included more high-risk calls.
 Pro Bowl running back and team leader Priest Holmes suffered a season-ending injury against the San Diego Chargers in the eighth week of the season.
 However, his injury allowed the emerging Larry Johnson to start in his place.
 Under Johnson, the Chiefs' offense continued at its usual explosive pace.
 On December 31, Vermeil announced that he would retire at the conclusion of the 2005 season, and the next day he led the Chiefs to a 37–3 rout over the Cincinnati Bengals.
 However, the Chiefs failed to make the playoffs, despite their 10–6 record.